boonkeong1714/SQL_Assessment/README.md

 **===== Reflection Questions =====**

 1. What did you like about this project?

-..It is like treausre hunting, using SQL to nagivate and locate the treasure.
+ It is like treausre hunting, using SQL to nagivate and locate the treasure.

 2. What did you struggle with in this project?

-..* Tried to count how many NULL, which is quite tricky to do.
+ * Tried to count how many NULL, which is quite tricky to do.
-..* Deal with slightly big amount(>500) of data is quite overwhelming.
+ * Deal with slightly big amount(>500) of data is quite overwhelming.

-3. What would make your experience with this assessment better? to learn SQL better we need to do a lot of exercise, Analyze Data SQL in codeacademy
+3. What would make your experience with this assessment better?

+to learn SQL better we need to do a lot of exercise, Analyze Data SQL in codeacademy